Family studies

 Why trust Citogen for your kinship studies?

-The most reliable answer to many of the questions that keep us up at night lies in our genes, and at Citogen, we specialize in DNA processing, extraction, and analysis since 1998.
+The most reliable answer to many of the questions that keep us up at night lies in our genes, and at Citogen, we have specialized in DNA processing, extraction, and analysis since 1998.
 With over 1000 paternity tests conducted annually and numerous cases resolved in the courts each year, we have a proven track record.